tangzheng1/miMediation_benchmark/README.md

 ### ⚙️ Simulation Settings

-We employed a template-based resampling approach grounded in the real Absolute Abundance (AA) data from the GALAXY/MicrobLiver cohort (the template .RData can be found in the data/ folder).
+We employed a template-based resampling approach grounded in the real Absolute Abundance (AA) data from the GALAXY/MicrobLiver cohort (the template data `GALAXYMicrobLiver_study.RData` can be found in the `data/` folder).

 To systematically evaluate the methods, we generated 500 simulated datasets per scenario and varied the following key configurations: